 Packer's Global Travel Programs offer students the opportunity to use the world as a classroom.
-These programs are mission-driven and are inspired by our commitment to expanding our curricular and co-curricular goals.
+These programs are missiondriven and are inspired by our commitment to expanding our curricular and co-curricular goals.
 We believe that stepping outside the walls of Packer gives us the unique opportunity to create bonds, deepen learning, and spark a global perspective.
 Through the examinations of issues and subjects, passions, or connections with others, our Global Travel Programs develop awareness of important issues impacting our world, cultural competency and global literacy, engagement in another language, and empathy and responsibility.
+Due to Covid-19 these opportunities were limited.

-Independent Study and Senior Thesis
+Packer's Core Values Independent Study and Senior Thesis